finooiigee/QWD/home/e/wiki/l.md

 # Design

-L is a functional notation, featuring partial application, first-class functions, closures, lexical scope, anonymous functions, etc.
+L is a functional notation, featuring partial application, first-class functions, lexical scope, etc.

 Some other features include:

 * Automatic mapping over n-dimensional floating arrays, dictionaries, functions, and namespaces.

-*  A straight-forward grammar - detailing anonymous functions (`{(x u y)v}`), whitespace and parenthesis as a denotation of precedence, and infix/postfix application evaluated in a strictly Left-to-Right manner.
+*  A straight-forward grammar - detailing lambdas/closures `{(x u y)v}`, whitespace and parenthesis as a denotation of precedence, and infix/postfix application evaluated in a strictly Left-to-Right manner.

 * Immutable variables which cannot be shadowed or removed once assigned.